 - Play hide and seek – Hide and seek is a classic backyard game that kids love!
 Send them outdoors to find the best hiding spots around your yard.

 - Make S’mores or toasted marshmallows – Set up a fire pit and enjoy campfire treats in your own backyard!
 These camping desserts are great for adding more ideas to your outdoor dessert nights.
+You can even cook your whole meal outdoors, with one of these one-pot camping recipes too!

 - Build a cardboard box structure – Get creative and build a fun fort out of cardboard boxes!
 This is perfect if you have a heap of boxes lying around.
 This is something we had a lot of fun with during our temporary homeschooling.

 - Tie-dye some clothes – Get some fun fabric dye colours and make your own tie-dyed shirts!
 You can use old white shirts or buy some cheap ones from a store.
 Not just shirts, but socks, scarves, hats… anything you like!
-This is a messy activity that is perfect when looking for things to do outside in your backyard.
+This is a messy activity that is perfect when looking for things to do in your backyard.

 - Yard games – Set up some fun games in the yard like giant Jenga, Finska or hoop toss.
 If you have several lawn games, you can turn it into an afternoon challenge to see who the champion will be!